7 Dietitian-approved strategies to avoid vacation weight gain

 - 3 Minutes Read

 Vacation weight gain gets the "worst souvenir" award, and you don't want to bring it home from your trip.
-Learn how you can avoid it while still enjoying every moment of your travels.
+Learn how to avoid it while still enjoying every moment of your travels.

 Vacation weight gain is not inevitable.
-Try my simple strategies to keep the calories in check and add physical activity while having fun.
+Follow simple strategies to keep the calories in check and add physical activity while having fun.
 You may be pleasantly surprised that you don't gain weight during your vacation.

 Put your weight-loss goal on pause during vacation.
-When the goal is to maintain your weight (rather than losing) during a trip, it removes pressure and tension regarding eating in new food environments.
+When the goal is to maintain your weight (rather than lose) during a trip, it removes pressure and tension about eating in new food environments or cultures.
 Plus, keeping your current weight during vacation instead of gaining sets you up to resume your progress when you return-no drastic measures needed.

 Smart beverage choices make a huge calorie difference.
-Passing on a caloric drink you could get back home leaves room for more of the local dining you really want to savor.
-Instead, choose low-calorie beverages or simply use a smaller glass for your drink.
+Passing over a caloric drink leaves room for more of the local dining you really want to savor.
+Instead, choose low-calorie beverages or simply use a smaller glass.

 Examples of calorie savings: